Wondering about 5 ways AI in the automotive industry is making an impact?

 Internet of Things and Connectivity (IoT)

-As automobiles rely ever more on technology, electrical components, and software, manufacturers will have to collaborate with software development teams and other firms in the tech sector.
+As automobiles rely ever more on technology, electrical components, and software; manufacturers will have to collaborate with software development teams and other firms in the tech sector.

 With such connectivity, cars will become increasingly vulnerable to malicious hackers, it‘s with this in mind that a firm called Cyber 2 Automotive Security (or C2a) made their patented Stamper technology available to car manufacturers worldwide through a royalty-free license.

-Back in 2016, hackers took control of a Tesla from over 10 miles away and with new cyber-attacks being dreamt up each day, its just a matter of time before ransomware type security hackles are implemented.
+Back in 2016, hackers took control of a Tesla from over 10 miles away, and with new cyber-attacks being dreamt up each day, it’s just a matter of time before ransomware-type security hackles are implemented.

-You can think of it as a firewall wall of sorts which grants or denies access to specific car functions whilst identifying anomalies and perform real-time diagnostics to ensure that everything is working as it should.
+You can think of it as a firewall of sorts that grants or denies access to specific car functions whilst identifying anomalies and performing real-time diagnostics to ensure that everything is working as it should.

 The firm is giving away the technology but will make money from other components in their product set and as the number of connected cars only sets to increase, one thing is for certain, firms like C2a will be perfectly positioned to take a slice of this market.

-In the future, we predict that the integration of artificial intelligence and IoT devices in the future will allow manufacturers to update vehicles with additional features such as:
+In the future, we predict that the integration of artificial intelligence and IoT devices in the future will allow manufacturers to update autonomous vehicles with additional features such as:

-- identification of performance issues
+- Identification of performance issues;

-- using smart sensors to identify medical emergencies
+- Using smart sensors to identify medical emergencies;

-- automatic toll collection
+- Automatic toll collection.

 Risk Identification and Emotion Detection

-That said, it‘s now possible for machines to identify the mood a human is expressing by uploading pictures and processing them through machine learning algorithms and calculate probabilities in terms of key emotions such as anger, joy, sadness and so on.
+That said, it‘s now possible for machines to identify the mood a human is expressing by uploading pictures and processing them through machine learning algorithms and calculating probabilities in terms of key emotions such as anger, joy, sadness, and so on.

-The innovative solution uses regular RGB cameras and (near) infrared cameras to arrive at confidence scores using signals such as eyeblink per second and can identify things like yawning, drowsiness and other signs of driver fatigue.
+The innovative solution uses regular RGB cameras and (near) infrared cameras to arrive at confidence scores using signals such as eyeblink per second and can identify things like yawning, drowsiness, and other signs of driver fatigue.

 Being able to identify signals like this in human drivers, coupled with AI-assisted cars will help reduce the risk of road traffic accidents due to fatigue.
 The firm has even reported that Automotive AI could be used to identify if a driver was under the influence of drugs or alcohol.

-BMW, Nauto and the Toyota Research Institute (TRI)
+BMW, Nauto, and the Toyota Research Institute (TRI)

-Using deep learning technology, and by leveraging Nauto‘s cloud-based AI platform, a solution was developed to track driver alertness, near misses and unsafe driving habits!
+Using deep learning technology, and leveraging Nauto‘s cloud-based AI platform, a solution was developed to track driver alertness, near misses, and unsafe driving habits!
 Make no doubt about it, auditing this data will have an effect on insurance premiums in the future!

 Machine Learning and Assisted Driving

-Machine learning algorithms are increasingly being applied to a wide number of use cases, from analyzing and processing vast quantities of Big Data to helping healthcare professionals identify patterns in sets of patient test results thereby helping improve medical diagnosis.
+Machine learning algorithms are increasingly being applied to a wide number of use cases, from analyzing and processing vast quantities of Big Data to helping healthcare professionals identify patterns in sets of patient test results, thereby helping improve medical diagnosis.

 This shift in demographics isn‘t just isolated to Japan, in Northern America, over 65s will account for approximately 20 percent of the US population,

-To help keep an ageing population mobile and ensure they can still use their cars, Toyota are undertaking considerable R&D activities in the form of Human Support Robots that help people maintain a level of mobility they might otherwise not have.
+To help keep an aging population mobile and ensure they can still use their cars, Toyota is undertaking considerable R&D activities in the form of Human Support Robots that help people maintain a level of mobility they might otherwise not have.

 Advanced Assisted Driving

-It‘s not hard to understand why the chip maker has decided to carve itself a space in the market given the NVIDIA have been forming partnerships with car manufacturers and helping shape the autonomous car industry.
+It‘s not hard to understand why the chipmaker has decided to carve itself a space in the market given that NVIDIA has been forming partnerships with car manufacturers and helping shape the autonomous car industry.